,

 • Grossi, P.C.
 (2009) "Cruise to Success", Quality World, August 2009: pp 34-38

-While large companies can afford to employ an IT department resourced to handle both their internal information and their internet presence, this is not often the case with small and medium-sized companies (SMEs).
-Thus, for large companies it should not be a problem to integrate and streamline the administrative processes with the internet resources, but for smaller companies it is more usual for internet resources to be kept separate.
-For one small company in particular this was beginning to get in the way of efficient customer relationships, and something had to be done.
+While large companies can afford to employ an IT department, this is not often the case with small- and medium-sized enterprises.
+For large companies it should not be a problem to integrate administrative processes with internet resources, but SMEs usually keep internet resources separate.
+But for one SME in the leisure sector this was beginning to get in the way of efficient customer relationships.
+For a successful internet strategy the company took a step back from the detail and pictured the whole customer/administration loop, both as seen by the company and by the customer.
+This picture then had to be matched or overlaid by a robust and reliable implementation that focused on the business issues with minimum technical distraction.

 • Grossi, P.C.
 (2009) "Prepared for Battle", Quality Progress, June 2009: pp 18-23